MavikBow/DoBetterConfig/README.md

 ## How it works?

-The app works by automating the binary patching method described in [this CaveStory forum post](https://forum.cavestory.org/threads/help-changing-controls.3017/)
+The app works by automating the binary patching method described in [this Cave Story forum post](https://forum.cavestory.org/threads/help-changing-controls.3017/)

 ## Compatibility